Tisa707/fastapi-django/README.md

 - **FastAPI**: For creating the fast, asynchronous REST API.
 - **Django**: Used as the main web framework for project structure.
 - **SQLAlchemy**: ORM used for database interactions.
-- **SQLite/PostgreSQL**: Database for storing user information (SQLite for local development or PostgreSQL if deployed).
+- **SQLite**: Database for storing user information (SQLite for local development or PostgreSQL if deployed).

 ## Installation